12 Explosive Restaurant Tax Deductions for Owners

 According to the IRS, an advertising expense must be ordinary or necessary to be tax deductible.
 The average advertising expense for a restaurant is about 3% of its annual sales revenue.

-There are cases where we've seen it get around 6%, but it all has to do with the owner's comfort, where they're at in the business life cycle, or if they're wanting to grow.
+We've seen it get around 6% in some cases, but it all depends on the owner's comfort, where they're at in the business life cycle, or whether they want to grow.

 What is an ordinary advertising expense?

-Ordinary expenses are things that are utilized often in the food industry.
-One of the most popular methods for restaurants to advertise right now is through social media platforms like Instagram and Facebook.
+Ordinary expenses are often utilized in the food industry.
+One of the most popular methods for restaurants to advertise is through social media platforms like Instagram and Facebook.

 TikTok is now emerging as one of the most influential platforms for younger people, and restaurants have taken notice.
 A small survey of over 700 TikTok users showed that 36% of the respondents bought food from restaurants after finding the food on the apps to look delicious.
 That makes sense, right?

-One thing that needs to be noted in this case, however, is that the IRS requires detailed records of how digital platforms were used, and that a restaurant has kept a trail of how the advertising relates to its business.
+However, one thing that needs to be noted in this case is that the IRS requires detailed records of how digital platforms were used and that a restaurant has kept a trail of how the advertising relates to its business.

-Even though digital advertising has skyrocketed and has become commonplace versus traditional advertising methods, these are also tax deductible.
+Even though digital advertising has skyrocketed and become commonplace versus traditional advertising methods, these are tax deductible.

 You can deduct things like: